Zaturrby/psets/hacker4/questions.md

 # Question 14: Why is fread always 1

-The stream is read with one byte at a time.
-It makes sense because the minimum unit of a bitmap might be 1 bit.
-Although it could be different for the headers because the size is known, this remains the safest and easiest way.
+One item of sizeof(..) is read at a time.
+Because the definition of the unit to read is known beforehand, it can be mapped one to one with a struct.

 # Question 15: Padding if bit width is 3